Deriving Machine Learning Cost Functions using Maximum Likelihood Estimation (MLE) - Part I

 Regression Model

-$$ \tag{9} \begin{aligned} \mathbb{E}(Y|X) = \beta_0 + \beta_1 X_1 + \cdots + \beta_p X_p \end{aligned} $$
+E(YX)=β0+β1X1++βpXp(9) \tag{9} \begin{aligned} \mathbb{E}(Y|X) = \beta_0 + \beta_1 X_1 + \cdots + \beta_p X_p \end{aligned}

-$\mathbb{E}(Y|X)$ measures the population mean of $Y$ given a particular value of $X$ and it is often called the true regression line.
+E(YX)\mathbb{E}(Y|X) measures the population mean of YY given a particular value of XX and it is often called the true regression line.
 Now, our observed data will not lie exactly on this true regression line.
 They will be spread about the true regression line.
 For example, if we are trying to predict height from age of a population, we will find that people of the same age will have different heights.
-Each person's height will differ from the population mean $\mathbb{E}(Y|X)$ by a certain amount.
+Each person's height will differ from the population mean E(YX)\mathbb{E}(Y|X) by a certain amount.
 We represent this mathematically as:

-$$ \tag{10} \begin{aligned} Y & = \mathbb{E}(Y|X) + \epsilon \\ & = \beta_0 + \beta_1 X_1 + \cdots + \beta_p X_p + \epsilon \end{aligned} $$
+Y=E(YX)+ϵ=β0+β1X1++βpXp+ϵ(10) \tag{10} \begin{aligned} Y & = \mathbb{E}(Y|X) + \epsilon \\ & = \beta_0 + \beta_1 X_1 + \cdots + \beta_p X_p + \epsilon \end{aligned}

 Estimating linear regression’s model parameters

-The true regression line and its model parameters $\beta_0, \beta_1, \cdots \beta_p$ in equation (10) are unknown, so we will try to estimate them using training data $(x^{(1)}, y^{(1)}), (x^{(2)}, y^{(2)}), \cdots (x^{(n)}, y^{(n)})$, where $x^{(i)}$ is a vector of $p$ predictor variables $(x_1, x_2, \cdots, x_p)$ and $y^{(i)}$ is the target value.
+The true regression line and its model parameters β0,β1,βp\beta_0, \beta_1, \cdots \beta_p in equation are unknown, so we will try to estimate them using training data (x(1),y(1)),(x(2),y(2)),(x(n),y(n))(x^{(1)}, y^{(1)}), (x^{(2)}, y^{(2)}), \cdots (x^{(n)}, y^{(n)}), where x(i)x^{(i)} is a vector of pp predictor variables (x1,x2,,xp)(x_1, x_2, \cdots, x_p) and y(i)y^{(i)} is the target value.
 Our model (the estimate of the true regression line) is:

-$$ \tag{11} \begin{aligned} y^{(i)} & = \beta_0 + \beta_1 x^{(i)}_1 + \cdots + \beta_p x^{(i)}_p + \epsilon \\ & = \beta^\intercal x^{(i)} + \epsilon \\ & = \hat y^{(i)} + \epsilon \end{aligned} $$
+y(i)=β0+β1x1(i)++βpxp(i)+ϵ=βx(i)+ϵ=y^(i)+ϵ(11) \tag{11} \begin{aligned} y^{(i)} & = \beta_0 + \beta_1 x^{(i)}_1 + \cdots + \beta_p x^{(i)}_p + \epsilon \\ & = \beta^\intercal x^{(i)} + \epsilon \\ & = \hat y^{(i)} + \epsilon \end{aligned}

-You will notice that $\hat y^{(i)}$ in equation (11) is the estimate of $\mathbb{E}(Y|X)$ in equation (10).
-The $\epsilon$ term is called the residual and it measures the difference between the observed value $y^{(i)}$ and the predicted value $\hat y^{(i)}$ from the regression equation.
+You will notice that y^(i)\hat y^{(i)} in equation is the estimate of E(YX)\mathbb{E}(Y|X) in equation .
+The ϵ\epsilon term is called the residual and it measures the difference between the observed value y(i)y^{(i)} and the predicted value y^(i)\hat y^{(i)} from the regression equation.

-$$ \tag{12} \begin{aligned} f(y \mid \color{red}\mu, \color{black}\sigma^2) = \frac{1}{\sqrt{2\pi\sigma^2} } e^{ -\frac{(y-\color{red}\mu\color{black})^2}{2\sigma^2} } \end{aligned} $$
+f(yμ,σ2)=12πσ2e(yμ)22σ2(12) \tag{12} \begin{aligned} f(y \mid \color{red}\mu, \color{black}\sigma^2) = \frac{1}{\sqrt{2\pi\sigma^2} } e^{ -\frac{(y-\color{red}\mu\color{black})^2}{2\sigma^2} } \end{aligned}

-$$ \tag{13} \begin{aligned} f(y \mid \color{red}\beta^\intercal x \color{black}, \sigma^2) = \frac{1}{\sqrt{2\pi\sigma^2} } e^{ -\frac{(y-\color{red}\beta^\intercal x\color{black})^2}{2\sigma^2} } \end{aligned} $$
+f(yβx,σ2)=12πσ2e(yβx)22σ2(13) \tag{13} \begin{aligned} f(y \mid \color{red}\beta^\intercal x \color{black}, \sigma^2) = \frac{1}{\sqrt{2\pi\sigma^2} } e^{ -\frac{(y-\color{red}\beta^\intercal x\color{black})^2}{2\sigma^2} } \end{aligned}

 The log-likelihood function will then be:

-$$ \tag{14} \begin{aligned} \log \bigg(\mathcal{L(\beta | x^{(1)}, x^{(2)}, \cdots, x^{(n)})}\bigg) & = \sum_{i=1}^n \log \bigg( \frac{1}{\sqrt{2\pi\sigma^2} } e^{ -\frac{(y-\beta^\intercal x^{(i)})^2}{2\sigma^2} } \bigg) \\ & = n \log \bigg( \frac{1}{\sqrt{2\pi\sigma^2} } \bigg) - \sum_{i=1}^n \frac{(y-\beta^\intercal x^{(i)})^2}{2\sigma^2} \end{aligned} $$
+log(L(βx(1),x(2),,x(n)))=i=1nlog(12πσ2e(yβx(i))22σ2)=nlog(12πσ2)i=1n(yβx(i))22σ2(14) \tag{14} \begin{aligned} \log \bigg(\mathcal{L(\beta | x^{(1)}, x^{(2)}, \cdots, x^{(n)})}\bigg) & = \sum_{i=1}^n \log \bigg( \frac{1}{\sqrt{2\pi\sigma^2} } e^{ -\frac{(y-\beta^\intercal x^{(i)})^2}{2\sigma^2} } \bigg) \\ & = n \log \bigg( \frac{1}{\sqrt{2\pi\sigma^2} } \bigg) - \sum_{i=1}^n \frac{(y-\beta^\intercal x^{(i)})^2}{2\sigma^2} \end{aligned}

-Since we need to take the derivative of log-likehood function with respect to $\beta$ to find the maximum likehood estimate of $\beta$, we can remove all the terms that do not contain our parameter $\beta$ as they do not have any effect on our optimisation 3, so our equation becomes:
+Since we need to take the derivative of log-likehood function with respect to β\beta to find the maximum likehood estimate of β\beta, we can remove all the terms that do not contain our parameter β\beta as they do not have any effect on our optimisation 3, so our equation becomes:

-$$ \tag{15} \begin{aligned} \log \bigg(\mathcal{L(\beta | x^{(1)}, x^{(2)}, \cdots, x^{(n)})}\bigg) & = - \sum_{i=1}^n (y-\beta^\intercal x^{(i)})^2 \\ & = - \sum_{i=1}^n (y-\hat y^{(i)})^2 \end{aligned} $$
+log(L(βx(1),x(2),,x(n)))=i=1n(yβx(i))2=i=1n(yy^(i))2(15) \tag{15} \begin{aligned} \log \bigg(\mathcal{L(\beta | x^{(1)}, x^{(2)}, \cdots, x^{(n)})}\bigg) & = - \sum_{i=1}^n (y-\beta^\intercal x^{(i)})^2 \\ & = - \sum_{i=1}^n (y-\hat y^{(i)})^2 \end{aligned}

-$$ \tag{16} \begin{aligned} \hat \beta_{MSE} = \underset{\beta}{\operatorname{arg\,max}} \bigg[ -\sum_{i=1}^n(y-\hat y^{(i)})^2 \bigg] \end{aligned} $$
+β^MSE=arg maxβ[i=1n(yy^(i))2](16) \tag{16} \begin{aligned} \hat \beta_{MSE} = \underset{\beta}{\operatorname{arg\,max}} \bigg[ -\sum_{i=1}^n(y-\hat y^{(i)})^2 \bigg] \end{aligned}

-Recall that maximising a function is the same as minimising its negative, so we can rewrite equation (16) as
+Recall that maximising a function is the same as minimising its negative, so we can rewrite equation as

-$$ \tag{17} \begin{aligned} \hat \beta_{MSE} & = \underset{\beta}{\operatorname{arg\,max}} \bigg[ -\sum_{i=1}^n(y-\hat y^{(i)})^2 \bigg] \\ & = \underset{\beta}{\operatorname{arg\,min}} \color{red}\sum_{i=1}^n(y-\hat y^{(i)})^2 \end{aligned} $$
+β^MSE=arg maxβ[i=1n(yy^(i))2]=arg minβi=1n(yy^(i))2(17) \tag{17} \begin{aligned} \hat \beta_{MSE} & = \underset{\beta}{\operatorname{arg\,max}} \bigg[ -\sum_{i=1}^n(y-\hat y^{(i)})^2 \bigg] \\ & = \underset{\beta}{\operatorname{arg\,min}} \color{red}\sum_{i=1}^n(y-\hat y^{(i)})^2 \end{aligned}

-$$ \tag{18} \begin{aligned} \hat \beta_{MSE} = \underset{\beta}{\operatorname{arg\,min}} \color{red} \frac{1}{n} \sum_{i=1}^n(y-\hat y^{(i)})^2 \end{aligned} $$
+β^MSE=arg minβ1ni=1n(yy^(i))2(18) \tag{18} \begin{aligned} \hat \beta_{MSE} = \underset{\beta}{\operatorname{arg\,min}} \color{red} \frac{1}{n} \sum_{i=1}^n(y-\hat y^{(i)})^2 \end{aligned}

-which is exactly the mean squared error (MSE) cost function as defined in equation (8).
+which is exactly the mean squared error (MSE) cost function as defined in equation .

 Conclusion